 Our equity-based incentive awards are designed to align our interests and the interests of our stockholders with those of our named executive officers.
 Our Board or Compensation Committee, as applicable, approves equity grants.
-In January 2022, following a review of the achievement level of the Company's corporate goals and objectives, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved equity awards to each of Dr. Ben-Maimon and Mr. Celano in the amount of 182,000 and 80,000 options to purchase shares of the Company's common stock, respectively.
+In January 2023, following a review of the achievement level of the Company's corporate goals and objectives, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved, equity awards to each of Dr. Ben-Maimon and Mr. Celano in the amount of 325,000 and 120,000 options to purchase shares of the Company's common stock, respectively, and 205,000 and 76,000 restricted stock units, respectively.
+Dr. Shankar joined the Company in February 2023 and in accordance with his employment agreement, he was granted an inducement stock option award to purchase 180,000 shares of the Company's common stock.